MEALORII/TP_MEALOR/README.md

 2. Install Docker on your system : https://docs.docker.com/desktop/

-3. Once Docker is installed, open a terminal and run the following commands
+3. Once Docker is installed and running, open a terminal and run the following commands

 - 2.1 First, clone the MEALOR project repository: